 Clause 3(d)(1) of rule XIII of the Rules of the House of Representatives requires an estimate and a comparison of the costs that would be incurred in carrying out H.R.
-4242.
-However, clause 3(d)(2)(B) of that rule provides that this requirement does not apply when the committee has included in its report a timely submitted cost estimate of the bill prepared by the Director of the Congressional Budget Office under section 402 of the Congressional Budget Act.
+1188.
+After careful review, including discussions with the Congressional Budget Office, the Committee estimates that H.R.
+1188 would have an insignificant impact on spending.